Jxck-S/plane-notify/README.md

 pip install discord_webhooks
 ```

-Configure these methods of output in config.ini
+These output methods once installed can be configured in planes config you create, using the example plane1.ini

 ### Install Screen to run in the background